Pilgrim at Tinker Creek

 Winner of the Pulitzer Prize

 “The book is a form of meditation, written with headlong urgency, about seeing. . . .
-There is an ambition about her book that I like. . . .
+There is an ambition about [Dillard's] book that I like. . . .
 It is the ambition to feel.” — Eudora Welty, New York Times Book Review

 Pilgrim at Tinker Creek is the story of a dramatic year in Virginia's Roanoke Valley, where Annie Dillard set out to chronicle incidents of "beauty tangled in a rapture with violence."

 Dillard's personal narrative highlights one year's exploration on foot in the Virginia region through which Tinker Creek runs.
-In the summer, she stalks muskrats in the creek and contemplates wave mechanics.
-In the fall, she watches a monarch butterfly migration and dreams of Arctic caribou.
+In the summer, she stalks muskrats in the creek and contemplates wave mechanics; in the fall, she watches a monarch butterfly migration and dreams of Arctic caribou.
 She tries to con a coot; she collects pond water and examines it under a microscope.
 She unties a snake skin, witnesses a flood, and plays King of the Meadow with a field of grasshoppers.
 The result is an exhilarating tale of nature and its seasons.

 -